JebGy/ProCalc2/README.md

 # ProCalc2
 Smart and Powerful

-#What is ProCalc?
+# What is ProCalc?

-ProCal is the smart way to resolve and graph triple integrals.
+ProCal is the best way to resolve and graph triple integrals.
+Because is using a powerful Python script.
+It also uses Java as the main graphical interface for interaction with the script.
+It also contains a code editor for the graphic script.